tsh3lley/simple/README.md

 # SimpleBudget

-For todo's see Trello board

-For all new commits, create a branch: yourname/branchname

 REFACTORS:
 change all floats to decimals (and make decimals) change graphQL schema - remove all userID params, we dont need them because context.user.id auth